Extracting Properties of Dark Dense Environments around Black Holes from Gravitational Waves: A dark dense environment probe in GWs

 As a benchmark example to illustrate the observable $D$–$f$ relation in GWs, we consider a superradiant boson cloud surrounding a $30\,M_\odot$ BH.
 A binary companion with mass ratio $q=1$ is orbiting around it.
 We compute the evolution of the GW observables $h$, $f$, and $\dd f/\dd t$ from $0.1\,\text{Hz}$ to $10\,\text{Hz}$ for this system, within which the effect of DF dominates over GW emission.
 We obtain the corresponding $D$–$f$ diagram using Eq.~\eqref{eq:observable_D}, as shown in Fig.~\ref{fig:D_BC}.

-The solid lines in Fig.~\ref{fig:D_BC} are the numerical results of $ D-f $ relation in the presence of superradiance cloud.
+The solid lines in Fig.~\ref{fig:D_BC} are the numerical results of $ D-f $ relation in the presence of superradiant cloud.
 The cloud generates a bumpy feature in the $D-f$ diagram.
-As the interested regime is high GW frequency regime, we use the small $ kr $ approximation $ C_{\Lambda} \propto f^{-2/3} $ in Eq.~\eqref{eq:D_boson_cloud}.
+As the interested regime is high GW frequency regime, we use the small $ kr $ approximation $ C_{\Lambda} \propto f^{-2/3} $ in Eq.~\eqref{eq:D_boson_cloud} to demonstrate an analytical-approximated $D-f$ relation as the dashed curve.
+Since $kr = \alpha \sqrt{ (1+q)r/M } $, a smaller value of $\alpha$ can produce a better $C_\Lambda$ approximation.
 By fitting it to the numerical results, we can find a best-fit value of $f_0$.
 Then, we can obtain the boson mass with Eq.~\eqref{eq:boson_mass} in which the BH mass, mass ratio, and redshift would be extracted from the GW waveform in the $ P_{\rm GW}$-dominated frequency range.
 Note that the ground-based and the future space-based GW detectors can cover both the $ P_{\rm DF} $-dominated and the $ P_{\rm GW} $-dominated frequency bands such that our method is applicable to realistic GW analysis.